 Attendance: Regular attendance is important in this class.
-That being said, you must not come to class if you are feeling ill or have any other COVID-19 related issues.
-If for some reason you cannot attend a face-to-face class, arrangements can be made with me so that you can complete class work online.
-Please check with me.
+That being said, you must not come to class if you are feeling ill, you are self-isolating, or you have any other health related issues.
+If for some reason you cannot attend a face-to-face class, arrangements can be made with me so that you can complete class work and participation requirements online.
+Please check directly with me.
 Happy to make it work for you.
-Any request for academic concession must be clearly expressed (see Academic Concession below).
+Any request for academic concession must be clearly expressed to the instructor (see Academic Concession below).